vanruc/todoApp/README.md

 ```
 We will need to change the identifier to dev.

-One more concept we need to take note of; In todoApp.json, define your ***bootstrap user settings***, later we will use this user information to login to our todoApp.
+One more concept we need to take note of; in todoApp.json, define your ***bootstrap user settings***, later we will use this user information to login to our todoApp.
 ```json
 // bootstrap user settings - creates a user with all customer roles assigned, if the user does not already exist
 	bootstrap: {